thevisgroup/CGVC-Website/README.md

 CGVC - How to update
 ===============

+## Access to this repository

+The repository is read-only for anyone, but in order to make changes you need to:

+1. Email Wang (wang.qiru"at"swansea.ac.uk) using your institutional email address.
+1. Include your GitHub account handler, you will be listed as a maintainer of this repository.

+### Submit changes

+1. All changes **must** be submitted via a [git pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+1. All changes **must** include a commit message explaining the changes you've made.
+1. A commit **must** focus on a single subject only, so it's easier to follow.

 ## Add a new conference

 For example we are adding a new conference for the CGVC in 2021, follow the steps below: